 What You’ll Do to Make Spring Greens Gratin

 Roughly chop the onion, then sauté in olive oil over medium heat, until translucent.
 Add the greens, and mix them well with the onion.
-Incorporate the black pepper, and salt, then remove the pan from the heat and mix in the cream and cheese.
+Incorporate the black pepper, and salt, then remove the pan from the heat and mix in the cream and 1 cup of the cheese.
 Stir well.

 Transfer the mixture to a shallow, greased baking pan, and, using a rubber spatula, press down on the greens to spread them out evenly.
 I use a 9 x 9 square pan, but anything with a similar area will work.
 The important thing is that the greens should be about an inch thick to give you the right greens:topping ratio.